MicrosoftDocs/dynamics-365-customer-engagement/ce/project-service/overview.md

 <a name="BKMK_PSAAdmin"></a>

-The Project Service app provides tools and capabilities that help project-based organizations manage services from sales through invoicing, enabling you to:
+The Project Service application provides capabilities and tools to help project-based organizations manage and deliver services from sales through invoicing.
+The app enables you to:

 - Plan projects, and create estimates and work schedules
 - Estimate and track project cost and revenue